Communicating with someone with aphasiaStroke - aphasia; Speech and language disorder - aphasia

 There are many ways to help people with aphasia.

 Keep distractions and noise down.

 - Move to a quieter room.

 Talk to people who have aphasia in adult language.
-Do not make them feel as if they are a child.
-Do not pretend to understand them if you do not.
+DO NOT make them feel as if they are children.
+DO NOT pretend to understand them if you do not.

-If they can not understand you, do not shout.
-Unless they also have a hearing problem, shouting will not help.
-Make eye contact when talking to the person with aphasia.
+If a person with aphasia cannot understand you, DO NOT shout.
+Unless the person also has a hearing problem, shouting will not help.
+Make eye contact when talking to the person.

 When you ask questions:

-- Ask questions in a way they can answer you with a simple "yes" or "no."
+- Ask questions so they can answer you with "yes" or "no."

-- Visual prompts are also helpful, when you can give them.
+- Visual cues are also helpful when you can give them.

 When you give instructions: